pietrobondioli/pietrobondioli/README.md

 ##  Pietro Bondioli

 I'm a Software Engineer at @takenet and a student of Software Analysis and Development at [Mackenzie](https://www.mackenzie.br/).
-Few techs I enjoy to work in are Javascript and Python.
+Few techs I enjoy to work in are Javascript and C#.
 [I write articles](https://www.pietrobondioli.com.br/articles) about technology and, sometimes, about some _forgettable thoughts_ of mine.

 ### 💡 Main interests